BitcoinQnA/Bitcoiner.Guide/wallet/hardware.md

 ## SeedSigner

 [SeedSigner](https://seedsigner.com/) is an offline, air-gapped Bitcoin transaction signing device that can be built from off-the-shelf [components](https://github.com/SeedSigner/seedsigner/blob/main/README.md#shopping-list) for around $70.
 After gathering and assembling the hardware, users flash the open source [software](https://github.com/SeedSigner/seedsigner/releases) onto a microSD card, insert to the device and power on.
-Seed Signer is a 'stateless' device, meaning that once powered off, it does not store any private keys.
+SeedSigner is a 'stateless' device, meaning that once powered off, it does not store any private keys.
 SeedSigner helps users save with Bitcoin by assisting with trustless private key generation and multi-signature wallet setup, and helps users transact with Bitcoin via a secure, air-gapped QR-exchange signing model.

 <p align="center">
 <img src="/assets/img/seedsigner(1).png" class=responsive width="410" height="300" maxheight="390">